ucll-programming/course-material/docs/installation/python-linux.md

 # Python Installation on Linux

-How to install Python depends on your Linux distro.
+How to install Python depends on your Linux distribution.
 Look up how to install Python

-{% include python-installation-shared.md %}
+{% include checking-python-installation.md %}

 Open a terminal in the `scripts` directory.